tribixbite/awesome/README.md

 *   [leokwsw/Emoji-Keyboard](https://github.com/leokwsw/Emoji-Keyboard) - A simple library to add Emoji support to your Android Application
 *   [Kunzisoft/KeePassDX](https://github.com/Kunzisoft/KeePassDX) - Lightweight vault and password manager for Android, KeePassDX allows editing encrypted data in a single file in KeePass format and fill in the forms in a secure way.
-*   [urikdev/Urik](https://github.com/urikdev/Urik) - Privacy-first keyboard for Android with on-device processing and encrypted storage.
+*   [urikdev/Urik](https://github.com/urikdev/Urik) - Privacy-focused Android keyboard with swipe typing, custom layouts, and password manager support.
+No tracking, 100% on-device, and fully open source.
 *   [rainxchzed/Github-Store](https://github.com/rainxchzed/Github-Store) - A free, open-source app store for GitHub releases — browse, discover, and install apps with one click.
 Powered by Kotlin and Compose Multiplatform for Android & Desktop (Linux, MacOS, Windows).
 *   [sakethpathike/Otic](https://github.com/sakethpathike/Otic) - Minimal Android app to stream microphone input to the local network.
 *   [ReVanced/revanced-patcher](https://github.com/ReVanced/revanced-patcher) - 💉 ReVanced Patcher used to patch Android applications